Get a FREE Block Paving Quote NOW in Leeds, Harrogate, Wetherby and York!

 There is certainly a better range now with some products base on using the Face Mix production.
 They rely on a layer of stone that has been reconstituted in either quartzitic sandstone or granite.

-Choosing colour and shape should be your next consideration.
+Choosing colour and shape should be your next consideration for block paving.
 There’s no set guide to choosing a colour scheme for your project, but it’s good to consider your environment and surroundings and how the colour will affect light and shade.

 Multicoloured or Monotone?
 Research your suppliers carefully